Core Topics

 Ideal Agent Persona

-Perfect for Deployment Agents needing automated GitHub release management with signed, notarized, and stapled .app files.
+Perfect for GitHub-focused Agents needing automated deployment of signed, notarized, and stapled macOS apps.

 !
 Prerequisites & Limits